Skip to main content

 Best practices:

-* Place Debug nodes before If Statement nodes to see what's being compared
+Place Debug nodes adjacent to (not inline before) If Statement nodes to see what's being compared

-* Place Debug nodes after Variable nodes to verify data was read correctly
+Place Debug nodes adjacent to Variable nodes to verify data was read correctly

 Strategy 2: Test with Known Data